 Columbus’s food scene started with chefs like Justin Kunz at Scarlet in 2005.
 They brought farm-to-table dining to the city.
 Then, places like Taproom and Elote & Smoke showed that innovation isn’t just for fancy restaurants.
 Now, Market at the Midwest brings together both Michelin chefs and family recipes.

-My First Impressions of Columbus’s Food Scene
+First Impressions of Columbus’s Food Scene

 Why Culinary Travel to Columbus, Ohio Should Be On Your Bucket List